annandct/random_forest_cancer_example/02_lasso_regression.md

 *pure Lasso* (L1 penalty) and tell `tidymodels` we want to `tune()` the `penalty` (lambda) parameter.

+- We tune penalty (lambda).
+We set mixture = 1 to define a pure Lasso model (mixture=0 is Ridge, mixture=0.5 is Elastic Net).

 ``` r
 # 6. MODEL SPECIFICATION
 # We specify a logistic regression model.